uvarc/rc-website/content/userinfo/howtos/general/redis.md

 1) "mysql"
 2) "mysql"
 ```
 You can also `LPOP`, `LPUSH`, and `LTRIM` as well as `RPOP`, `RPUSH`, and `RTRIM` with Redis lists.

 ## Sets

 You can populate a set within a single key.
-Set members already present are not duplicated within the set:
+Set members already present cannot be duplicated within the set:
 ```
 redis.uvarc.io:6379> sadd set1 bananas
 (integer) 1